THESE ARE ANIMALS REPORTED LOST BY THEIR OWNER.

-First, stay calm.
-Following the instructions below will greatly increase your chance of finding your lost pet.
-The biggest mistake people make is not doing everything on the check list below.
+Stay calm and follow the instructions below to increase your chances of finding your lost pet.
+The biggest mistake people make is not doing everything on the lists below.

-- Post on CRAIGS LIST EVERY THREE (3) DAYS.
+- POST the flyer you made on CRAIGS LIST EVERY THREE (3) DAYS.

-- Download FINDING ROVER app, a facial recognition platform, and post your lost dog’s photo.
+- DOWNLOAD the FINDING ROVER app, a facial recognition platform for animals, and post your lost pet’s photo.
 See orange button below.

-- Deceased pets.
-Sometimes the unthinkable happens and your cherished pet is found deceased.
-Search our list of deceased animals.
-This list provides descriptions and locations only.
+- Sometimes the unthinkable happens and your cherished pet is found deceased.
+SEARCH our LIST OF DECEASED ANIMALS.
+This list provides descriptions and locations only, no photographs.

 How Far INDOOR-ONLY Cats Travel.

 Indoor-Only cats typically stay close to home.
 On average they will travel 50 yards from home, or approximately 2 1/2 house lengths away.